-Automated teller machine fraud, usually called ATM fraud, involves capturing your debit card number and using it in unauthorized transactions.
-Because you need a personal identification number, or PIN, to complete a debit card transaction, ATM fraud also includes stealing your PIN.
+Automated teller machine (ATM) fraud involves capturing your debit card number and using it in unauthorized transactions.
+Because you need a personal identification number (PIN) to complete a debit card transaction, ATM fraud also includes stealing your PIN.
+The criminal utilizes a device to steal your ATM card number, finds a way to obtain your PIN and uses the card to get cash.

 ATM Fraud Liability